|

 German Shepherd mixes |

-Some sources have reported higher-than-expected rates in
+Some sources have reported higher-than-expected rates in the following breeds also:

 |